 They benefit from having a small wooden nest box.
 6" wide by 8" long by 6" high with two openings is ideal for two or three Degus.
 Put a handful of Timothy hay in it once a week, and then give them a few paper towels to tear up and carry into the nest box.
 A 12" wheel is must for them to get their exercise.
 Some male Degus keep "trinket piles" of rocks, stones, wood pieces, old keys - anything shiny, but never plastic.
 Their trinket pile is their status symbol.
 They sometimes become annoyed if someone disturbs their trinket pile (although this is necessary for cleaning).
 Many domestic male Degus have lost this instinct, however.

 Like chinchillas, Degus need a "dust bath" to maintain the health of their fur and skin.
-Provide a "bathtub" (e.g. a plastic container) with about 1/2" of chinchilla dust for half an hour once or twice a week.
+Provide a "bathtub" with about 1/2" of chinchilla dust for half an hour once or twice a week.
 Don't leave it in the cage too long, or your Degus will use it as a potty stop.
 Replace the dust after several uses.
+Don't use a plastic one as they will chew the plastic.

 Degus are normally like rats and other rodents very clean animals.
 Despite this however they must have their cage cleaned on a regular basis in the same way that we must have our homes, buildings and streets cleaned regularly.
 Hygiene is as important for a degu as it is for any other animal.
 You should clean their cage out at least once a week but that changes depending on the size of the cage.
 If your degu is in a small cage it needs to be cleaned more often and if there are multiple degus in a cage it goes the same way.
 Generally for a cage that is about the size that was discussed above with 1 degu in it you need to clean it about once every 7-10 days depending on how clean the degu is.
 For every extra degu you add clean the cage twice as often; similarly for every 50% decrease in cage size from above also clean it twice as often.
 The actual cleaning of the cage can be difficult simply because of it's size and possibly it's shape.
 It is best to use water to get out all traces of the old wood chips and to get and urine smell out (like with a gerbil rat or hamster which a degu is about = to in level of urine).
 Do not use any chemicals or soaps that may be poisonous or other wise allergic reaction forming to degus.
 Just using water and if applicable a good scrubber (like a shower one not an SOS pad) is enough.
 Actually you don't need to fully water the cage down each time, only if the smell is really bad or if it's been to long since the last clean.
 If you can get the litter out completely without water and there is no smell (which is normal) you should be okay.
 It is best however to water it down totally once every couple of months even if it doesn't seem needed to remove germs etc. (After all the cage is not only their bed and home but also their toilet)Where to put your degu during the cleaning process is important, they must be put in a safe place that they cannot get away from, personally I put them in a small circular hamster cage while I clean the cage or I let the degu sit on my shoulder.
 Finally an important issue is what kind of bedding to use in your degus cage, basically it is best to use what you would use for a guinea pig or hamster.
 Recent developments have evidence that using soft wood as wood chips can cause problems for rodents and that it is best to use hard wood when ever possible.
 Pine and Ceader are soft wood.
 Ceader is apparently the worst kind to use because of chemicals, young rats raised on it have a high mortality rate.
 Pine is okay but make sure it is kiln dried as this gets rid of harmful chemicals.
 Aspen appears to be the best.
 Many people use the softwood because it smells good. there are other alternatives that are okay, ask your supplier for info about those.